-Officials say a pilot making a pre-flight inspection of a US Airways plane found a hole in the fuselage and the FBI is investigating.
+A US Airways plane was grounded after a pilot making a pre-flight inspection found a hole in the fuselage and the FBI is investigating.

 The hole near the rear of the plane was found after it arrived at Charlotte Douglas International Airport on Monday from Philadelphia.
 The airline said there were no apparent problems during the flight.
 Passengers who were going to be on the plane for its next flight were put on other flights, the airline said.

 Michelle Mohr, a spokeswoman for US Airways Group Inc., said the airline called the FBI because "it looked like it could have been" a bullet hole.

 "It's very small," she said.
 "This pilot has a heck of an eye."

 Mohr said the hole in the Boeing 737 is being repaired and the plane will return to flying on Wednesday.
 The plane seats 144 people, although it wasn't clear how many were on the flight from Philadelphia on Monday.

 Transportation Safety Administration spokesman Jon Allen said his agency is cooperating with the FBI investigation.
 Charlotte airport director Jerry Orr and the FBI did not return messages Tuesday.